SportBeep.com

 Augusta (United States) (AFP) – Justin Rose fought to shed his “nearly man” Masters label while defending champion Rory McIlroy and American Cameron Young chased landmark triumphs as an epic back-nine Sunday battle loomed at Augusta National.
 England’s 45-year-old Rose, a three-time Masters runner-up and two-time playoff loser, birdied four of the last five holes on the front nine to reach 12-under par with a one-stroke edge over McIlroy.
 Rose, who lost a playoff to McIlroy last year, would become the second-oldest Masters winner after Jack Nicklaus at 46 in 1986.

 Americans Russell Henley and top-ranked Scottie Scheffler were also in the mix as last-duo Young and McIlroy made the turn, with a tension-packed fight for the green jacket and a record top prize of $4.5 million on tap.
 Rose chipped in from 27 feet to open with a birdie but made bogey at the third.
-He sank a 28-foot birdie putt at the fifth and then, at seven, blasted an incredible approach from the trees to within inches of the hole, setting up a tap-in birdie.
+He sank a 28-foot birdie putt at the fifth, then at seven blasted an incredible approach from the trees to within inches of the hole, setting up a tap-in birdie.
 The 2013 US Open winner added a four-foot birdie putt at the par-five eighth, and when Young couldn’t make a sand save from 10 feet at the seventh and took a bogey, Rose was alone at the top.
-Rose followed with a 14-foot birdie putt at the ninth, giving a fist pump at doubling his lead.

 Related news